gpudirect/gdasync/README.md

 # GDAsync

 GPUDirect Async suite installation scripts.

-Here we merge all libraries and headers you need to leverage your application with GPUDirect Async: GDRCopy, LibGDSync and LibMP.
+In this project we collected LibGDSync along with its dependencies, GDRCopy and LibMP, in the spirit of making it easier to leverage it in your applications.

 For system requirements please refer to:
 - [LibGDSync requirements](https://github.com/gpudirect/libgdsync#requirements)